The debate about plastic bags: fee, ban, or status quo?

 The big chains also offer to properly recycle plastic bags for you, if you return them to special bins outside the stores.

-Rep. Farry said, “I really wish we were spending our time focusing on the recycling of these bags and expanding those opportunities.”
+“I really wish we were spending our time focusing on the recycling of these bags and expanding those opportunities,” Farry said.